 Not all connections between PTSD and substance abuse or addiction are negative – there is also trauma and addiction recovery.
 In recent years, the addiction treatment field has recognized the importance of co-occurring disorders treatment – that is, the treatment that focuses on the multiple ways that trauma affects a person.

 Instead of just focusing on how trauma leads to addiction, co-occurring disorders treatment focuses on the deeper issues caused by stress, injury, abuse, and past trauma.

-For instance, the Addiction and Trauma Recovery Integration Model (or ATRIUM for short) is a trauma-informed approach to addiction.
+For instance, the Addiction and Trauma Recovery Integration Model (or ATRIUM for short) is a trauma integrated approach to addiction.
 This program is modeled after other twelve-step programs, and it works with both support groups and individual sessions with therapists.

 According to SAMHSA, the program is intended to “bring together peer support, psychosocial education, interpersonal skills training, meditation, creative expression, spirituality, and community action to support survivors in addressing and healing from trauma.”

-The Addiction and Trauma Recovery Integration Model is just one example of trauma-informed addiction treatment.
+The Addiction and Trauma Recovery Integration Model is just one example of trauma integrated addiction treatment.
 Programs like this one show how the connection between trauma and substance abuse not only causes the consequences of comorbid disorders but also offers the hope of treatment for these co-occurring disorders.

 The Hope of Trauma and Addiction Recovery